AntonioFasano/winfire.js/README.md

 ### winfire.js and/or winfire.exe

+`winfire.js` code is written so that it can be run as a WSH script or compiled with the  Microsoft `jsc` compiler, which is already on your system.

 Building `winfire.exe` is a matter of seconds.
-So, even  assuming you need to adapt often the script for some special needs, it is always convenient to recompile it again.
+So, even  assuming you need to adapt often the script for some special needs, it is  convenient to recompile it again.

 When you run the script via WSH, it is interpreted, so it will be a tad slower; beside you are using an older version version of the JScript language, confront the last line of `winfire.js /help` and `winfire.exe /help` to learn about the version in use.